quarkslab/python-zipstream/README.markdown

         f.write(data)
 ```

-zipstream also allows to take as input a byte string iterable and to generate
+enczipstream also allows to take as input a byte string iterable and to generate
 the archive as an iterator.
 This avoids storing large files on disk or in memory.
 To do so you could use something like this snippet: